The Voices of Olin's Class of 2029: College Essay Snippets Part 2

 50-80% of the Earth's life is found in its oceans, from the teeming over-examined inter-tidal sectors to the remote midnight zone, the largest and most enigmatic habitat on the planet.
 This life ranges from microscopic to monumental, photosynthetic to carnivorous, and every piece of it is vital to the continued survival of the rest- as is typical of interconnected and fragile ecosystems.
 If their existence in and of itself is not an ideal worth protection (and it isn't for much of the general population), it is undeniable that their continued existence is vital to the continued existence of humanity.

-Example 4: Harlan ’29 answers the supplement question by connecting to their local life and then more broadly thinking about their future global impact.
+Example 4: Harlan ’29 answers the supplement question by relating engineering to universal experiences.

 After having read these thoughtful and interesting pieces of Oliner essays, think about what it is you want to convey in your personal statement, required supplements, or optional supplements that reveals new information about yourself.
 Remember, take the opportunity to expand upon new dimensions of yourself in each type of essay rather than repeating the same themes.
 Give admission readers more to think about and remember like these students did.
 Happy writing!